NaN

-In computing, NaN (/næn/), standing for Not a Number, is a particular value of a numeric data type (often a floating-point number) which is undefined as a number, such as the result of 0/0.
+In computing, NaN (/næn/), standing for Not a Number, is a particular value of a numeric data type (often a floating-point number) which is undefined as a number, such as the result of $\frac{0}{0}$.
 Systematic use of NaNs was introduced by the IEEE 754 floating-point standard in 1985, along with the representation of other non-finite quantities such as infinities.

-In mathematics, the result of 0/0 is typically not defined as a number (Note: 0/0 is undefined as a number in both the real number and extended real number systems, while 1/±0, for example, could be consistently assigned a value of ±∞ in the latter system, assuming a signed zero.) and may therefore be represented by NaN in computing systems.
+In mathematics, the result of $\frac{0}{0}$ is typically not defined as a number (Note: 0/0 is undefined as a number in both the real number and extended real number systems, while 1/±0, for example, could be consistently assigned a value of ±∞ in the latter system, assuming a signed zero.) and may therefore be represented by NaN in computing systems.

 The square root of a negative number is not a real number, and is therefore also represented by NaN in compliant computing systems.
 NaNs may also be used to represent missing values in computations.

 Two separate kinds of NaNs are provided, termed quiet NaNs and signaling NaNs.
 Quiet NaNs are used to propagate errors resulting from invalid operations or values.
 Signaling NaNs can support advanced features such as mixing numerical and symbolic computation or other extensions to basic floating-point arithmetic.

 Floating point

-In all floating-point calculations, NaN is not the same as infinity, although both are typically handled as special cases in floating-point representations of real numbers as well as in floating-point operations.
+In floating-point calculations, NaN is not the same as infinity, although both are typically handled as special cases in floating-point representations of real numbers as well as in floating-point operations.
 An invalid operation is also not the same as an arithmetic overflow (which would return an infinity or the largest finite number in magnitude) or an arithmetic underflow (which would return the smallest normal number in magnitude, a subnormal number, or zero).

 In the IEEE 754 binary interchange formats, NaNs are encoded with the exponent field filled with ones (like infinity values), and some non-zero number in the trailing significand field (to make them distinct from infinity values); this allows the definition of multiple distinct NaN values, depending on which bits are set in the trailing significand field, but also on the value of the leading sign bit (but applications are not required to provide distinct semantics for those distinct NaN values).